 Federal and state moratoria during COVID-19 provided temporary relief, but many protections have since expired, increasing vulnerability, especially during heating season when shut‑offs are more likely.

-Recipients must meet 2025 Federal Poverty Level (100% FPL) income eligibility and demonstrate hardship.
 We will prioritize families with children, seniors, and individuals with disabilities.
-This program will start in January 2026 in Massachusetts and will expand to other Cities and Town within the United States.
+This program will start in 2026 in Massachusetts and will expand to other Cities and States within the United States when enough funding is available.

 Your donation is tax deductible to a 501 (C) 3 charitable organization.
 Communitywide donation policy ensures that 85% of your contributions are spent on Programs and only 15% on overheads related to supporting that program.
 Send your donation by Zelle® to: donors@communitywide.org